cmgoffena13/file-loader/README.md

 **Note on Duplicate Files**: Files that have already been processed are detected early (step 2) and moved to the `DUPLICATE_FILES_PATH` directory.
 This prevents directory clutter and accidental data overwrites.
 To reprocess a duplicate file, first DELETE the existing records from the target table where `source_filename = {file_name}`, then move the file from the duplicates directory back to `DIRECTORY_PATH`.

 16. **Failure Notifications**:
-    - **Email**: If `notification_emails` is configured for a source, email notifications are automatically sent to business owners when files fail (validation threshold exceeded, audit failures, missing headers/columns).
+    - **Email**: If `notification_emails` is configured for a source, email notifications are automatically sent to business owners when files fail (missing headers, missing columns, validation threshold exceeded, audit failures, duplicate files).
 The data team (configured via `DATA_TEAM_EMAIL`) is always CC'd.
 Notifications include error details, log_id for reference, and sample validation errors when applicable.
     - **Slack**: Internal processing errors (code bugs, database connection failures, system exceptions) are automatically sent to Slack if `SLACK_WEBHOOK_URL` is configured.
 These are separate from file-related issues and include system information.

 ### Detailed Logging